 LED or halogen?

 LED bulbs are the preferred choice because they produce a direct, bright light that won’t get hot over a long period.
-This type of lighting is initially more expensive, but LED lights last much longer than traditional bulbs and are cheaper to run long-term.
+This type of lighting is initially more expensive, but LED lights last much longer than traditional bulbs and are cheaper to run long-term and are better for the environment.

 Halogen bulbs are traditional bulbs.
 LED bulbs can use 85% less energy than a halogen, yet still emit the same amount of light.